 I create a sculptural play area of precarious mixed media artworks from a composite of natural and synthetic materials.
 Sand and acrylic-layered bamboo poles make vertical junctures between objects made of polystyrene, wood, plaster, and concrete.
 Bamboo also provides an axis of indeterminacy—poles can be moved to make different sculptural instantiations.
 Coral blues and greens contrast with rusted brown, raw concrete and bare wood tones.
 Neither just human stand-ins nor simply alien forms, my structures are suspended in balance not only in a physical sense, but also in their existence as inanimate anthropomorphic forms.

 Themes of precariousness emanate from a childhood split between two radically different environments.
-First, the rural setting of wooden temples, mountains and fields of rice in Zentsuji, Kagawa, Japan, where I lived until age 11; second, the post-industrial brick-box assortment of East London.
-My first home in Japan, enabled by close proximity to nature, was an arena for imagination.
+First, the idyllic rural setting of wooden temples, mountains and fields of rice in Zentsuji, Kagawa Prefecture, Japan, where I lived until age 11; second, the post-industrial brick-box assortment of East London.

 Turps Art School, 2018